vianraaa/Source.NET-jasu/README.md

 ## Future Plans

 I intend to do physics simulation with [BepuPhysics v2](https://github.com/bepu/bepuphysics2).
-I believe that this will serve as a viable replacement - after trying out [VPhysics-Jolt](https://github.com/misyltoad/VPhysics-Jolt) by [misyltoad](https://github.com/misyltoad) as purely a clientside module, I noticed a significant increase in clientside performance while still seeing relatively little
+I believe that this will serve as a viable replacement - after trying out [VPhysics-Jolt](https://github.com/misyltoad/VPhysics-Jolt) by [misyltoad](https://github.com/misyltoad) as purely a clientside module, I noticed a significant increase in clientside performance while still seeing relative stability (a few things were broken, but it wasn't that bad).
+This makes me believe that any general physics engine could be used in place of VPhysics on the clientside.
+If singleplayer is ever supported, it would just be using this.
+The interfaces will be pretty similar to VPhysics's interfaces though.